lydiaYchen/DDL24Spring/README.md

 1. Lab assigbment (30%): 3 individual lab assigment, due in week 4, 8, 12.

 2. Group project (70%): group project report (60%) and presentation (10%).
 The goal is to reproduce a paper and propose an algorithm to extend the paper.
-There will be an initial proposal in week 5, interim discussion with each team in week 9.
-The final report will be due in week 13, and 20 minutes presentation in week 14 as well.
+   - There will be an initial proposal in week 5,
+   - The interim discussion with each team in week 9.
+   - The final report will be due in week 13, and 20 minutes presentation in week 14 as well.